← Back to Blog Data Deep Dives

 The data exists.
 Getting it into a form you can actually use is another matter entirely.

-That work — across 18 issuers — took years to get right.
+That work — across the issuer shelves we track — took years to get right.
 The result is 45.8 million unique loans, 1.14 billion monthly performance rows, and roughly 74 billion individual data points, cleaned, resolved, and ready to query.
+LoanTape keeps the SEC variable names visible and also maps them into query-friendly aliases where that makes analysis easier, but this post uses the SEC names first.

 What Regulation AB-II actually requires